 in it the days are at war with the nights;

-Notwithstanding the above discords so characteristic of the Balkans, the people inhabiting this small strip of land have been living together for centuries notwithstanding their differing ethnos, religion and political affiliations.
+Notwithstanding the above words of discord depicting so correctly the Balkans, the people inhabiting this small strip of land have been living together for centuries notwithstanding their differing ethnos, religion and political affiliations.

-This cycle of paintings represents a mosaic of impressions of the historical cohabitation of different ethnic/religious groups on the Balkans, expressed through their temples’ architecture (churches, synagogues, mosques), often positioning them in close proximity to one another; their similar houses, music, heroes, etc. It was largely inspired by a place in my hometown Sofia which comprises its ideal center.
-In this tightly knit circle one can find four temples of worship: an Eastern-Orthodox church, a Catholic church, a synagogue, and a mosque.
-All of them have been built on top of seven layers of history of the city.
-They stand untouched on the same spot until present and are representative of the tolerance we have developed during centuries of cohabitation and preserved to date.
+I began work on this cycle of paintings in my hometown of Sofia.
+There, in a tightly knit circle in the center of the city, one can find four temples of worship: an Eastern-Orthodox church, a Catholic church, a synagogue, and a mosque.
+All of them have been built on top of seven layers of history beneath the city.
+They stand untouched on the same spot until present and are representative of the tolerance we have developed during centuries of cohabitation and managed preserved to date.

-The cycle’s main message is that borders do not separate us on the Balkans, but it is rather our own prejudices that do that and the sooner we try to overcome them, at least partially, the easier will be for us to live together in tolerance like we have for centuries, thus preserving our national spirit.
+The main message is that borders do not separate us on the Balkans, but it is rather our own prejudices that do that.
+The sooner we try to overcome them, at least partially, the easier will be for us to live together in tolerance like we have for centuries, thus preserving our national spirit.

-An interesting backdrop to this cycle is that by trying to make the audience think about the idea of overcoming our prejudices and “historical baggage” on the Balkans, we could see more clearly our participation in the great migratory process of people and ideas which has occurred way back in the past and still does to a degree until today.
-This process has involved the transition of core ideas shaping the Western world as expressed in the humanities, arts and the social and natural sciences, which have migrated from the East, passing through our lands on the Balkans and being transformed to finally reach their final destination.
+An interesting backdrop to this cycle is that while trying to convince the audience to think about the idea of overcoming our prejudices and “historical baggage”, the possibility emerged that we could rethink our participation in the great migratory process of people and ideas which has occurred way back in the past in this region and still does to a degree to date.
+This process has involved the transition of core ideas shaping the Western world as expressed in the humanities, arts and the social and natural sciences, which have passed through our lands on the Balkans on their way from the East and have been subject to transformation on the way to their final destination.